johnsblevins/AzureLandingZones/templates/entlz/README.md

 # Deploy Enterprise Landing Zone

 The Enterprise Landing Zone architecture is modular by design and allows organizations to start with a foundational landing zone that provides the required governance, security and connectivity needed to support their application portfolios at scale in cloud.
-A policy-based governance model is enforced that can be managed at scale through Policy-as-Code and additional compliance frameworks can be layered on top of the base deployment where needed to meet security requirements.
+A policy-based governance model is enforced that can be managed through Policy-as-Code and additional compliance frameworks can be layered on top of the base deployment where needed to meet security requirements.
 The reference architecture allows for the deployment of either a VNET or VWAN based hub-and-spoke transit network model as well as support for enabling either ExpressRoute or VPN hybrid connetivity.
-The architecture provides a scale mechanism for enabling mission owner workloads and can scale to support multi-tenant, multi-region and multi-sovereign deployments.
+The architecture provides a scale mechanism for enabling mission owner workloads and can support multi-tenant, multi-region and multi-sovereign deployments.

 The following diagram, available in the starter [Visio](visio/entlz.vsdx), depicts a fully deployed architecture using a VNET hub-and-spoke with ExpressRoute connectivity model: